piyushchauhan8279/piyushchauhan8279/README.md

 - 👋 Hii , I am Piyush Chauhan .
-I am a Computer Science Student of 3rd year.
-I am pursuing my Btech in Computer Science from Coer University, Roorkee , Uttarakhand.
+I am a Computer Science  3rd year student of Coer University.
-- 👀 I’m interested in Competetive Coding and Web Development .
+- 👀 I’m interested in Competetive Coding and Web Development.
+I like  to solve Coding  problems on LeetCode.
-- 🌱 I’m currently learning Data Structures and Algorithms in java .
+- 🌱 I’m currently learning Data Structures and Algorithms in java.
 - 📫 You can Connect with me on LinkedIn .
 My Linkedin profile :- https://www.linkedin.com/in/piyush-chauhan-972108259/